Jackson, Michigan: Michigan's first state prison (1838–1934)

 The legislature authorized Michigan's first state prison in 1838.
 A temporary wooden prison, enclosed by a fence of tamarack poles, was built on 60 acres donated for that purpose inside the city limits of Jackson.
 In 1839 the first 35 prisoners were received.
 A permanent prison was built three years later.

 Beginning in the 1850s, Warden H.F.
 Hatch placed more emphasis on the education and rehabilitation of prisoners.
 By 1882, Michigan's First State Prison (1838–1934) had developed as the largest walled prison in the world.
 Within its walls, the factories and surrounding farms, manned by cheap inmate labor, made Jackson one of the leading industrial cities in the nation.
 In 1934 a new prison was completed just north of Jackson's city limit in Blackman Township; it took all of the state prisoners.

 The historic building is now used as an artists' resident community, known as the Armory Arts Village.
 Tours of the original prison site on Cooper Street are available through the Original Jackson Historic Prison Tours.
 A closed, fully intact cell block at the modern prison in Blackman Township was operated as the Cell Block 7 Prison Museum from 2014-2019.
 Independently operated by the accredited Ella Sharp Museum, this was the only museum where visitors could enter a closed cell block on the grounds of an active prison for a self-guided tour.

 Corset industry (1860s–1920s)

-Numerous railroad connections were constructed to Jackson, connecting it to many markets.
+Numerous railroad connections were constructed to Jackson, linking it to many markets.
 The local invention of the duplex corset by Bortree helped make Jackson a center of corset manufacturing.
-By the early 20th century, as many as 16 manufacturers of women's corsets operated here; the majority of which were located on Cortland and Pearl streets.
+By the early 20th century, as many as 16 manufacturers of women's corsets operated here; the majority were located on Cortland and Pearl streets.

 As elastics were adopted in manufacturing and fashions changed, the corset industry quickly declined.
 The majority of the corset manufacturers in Jackson closed their doors by 1920.
 Only three of the original corset companies survived past the 1920s, by changing their production to therapeutic and prosthetic support garments and devices.